 Alternative Models

-A school may develop an alternate form of SBDM under the following process.
+A school may develop an alternate form of School-Based Decision Making (SBDM) under the following process.

 Process

+On or after January 1 and prior to March 1 of each calendar year, a school choosing to develop an alternative model for SBDM pursuant to KRS 160.345 shall submit a completed Alternative School-Based Decision Making Application through the Board to the Commissioner for consideration by the Kentucky Board of Education.
 A school that chooses to have school based decision making, but would like to be exempt from the administrative structure set forth by statute, may develop a model for implementing SBDM including, but not limited to, a description of the membership, organization, duties and responsibilities of a school council.
 The school shall submit the model through the Board to the Commissioner of Education and the Kentucky Board of Education for approval.
+The date of implementation of the alternative SBDM model is July 1.

 Approval